haiwen/seafile-admin-docs/manual/extension/setup_seadoc.md

 SeaDoc uses one database table `seahub_db.sdoc_operation_log` to store operation logs.
 The database table is cleaned automatically.

-## Common issues when settings up SeaDoc
+## How to debug SeaDoc loading issue

+### How does SeaDoc (sdoc) file online view work in Seafile

-### "Server is disconnected.
-Reconnecting…" error when open a sdoc
+Here is the workflow when a user opens an sdoc file in a browser:

-This is because websocket for sdoc-server has not been properly configured.
-If you use the default Caddy proxy, it should be setup correctly.

-But if you use your own proxy, you need to make sure it properly proxy `your-sdoc-server-domain/socket.io` to `sdoc-server-docker-image-address/socket.io`

-### "Load doc content error" when open a sdoc

-This is because the browser cannot correctly load content from sdoc-server.
-Make sure

-* SEADOC_SERVER_URL is correctly set in `.env`
+1. When a user opens an sdoc file in the browser, a document loading request is sent to the sdoc-server.
+2. The sdoc-server retrieves the file contents from the Seafile server.
+3. The sdoc-server then sends the document content back to the browser.

+#### Debug the first step

+In the first step, the browser will utilize the SEADOC_SERVER_URL to connect to the sdoc-server.
+If you have deployed SeaDoc alongside the Seafile server on a single server, the SEADOC_SERVER_URL is automatically set to ${SEAFILE_SERVER_PROTOCOL}://${SEAFILE_SERVER_HOSTNAME}/sdoc-server.
+Conversely, if you have deployed SeaDoc as a standalone application, you will need to manually set the SEADOC_SERVER_URL in the .env file of the Seafile server.
-* sdoc-server is accessible through the browser.
-You can check this by visiting https://your-sdoc-server-domain/sdoc-server/ in your browser.
-If you see "Welcome to sdoc-server," then sdoc-server is successfully accessible via the browser.

-You can open developer console of the browser to further debug the issue.
+To verify that the sdoc-server is accessible through the browser, visit  https://your-sdoc-server-domain/sdoc-server/ .
+If you see the message "Welcome to sdoc-server," it indicates that the sdoc-server is successfully accessible via the browser.
+If not, you can open the developer console in your browser to further investigate the issue.

+#### Debug the second step

+In the second step, if you have deployed SeaDoc with the Seafile server, the sdoc-server will connect to the Seafile server using "http://seafile" (as written in the seadoc.yml file), where "seafile" is the Docker service name for the Seafile server.
+If you have deployed SeaDoc as a standalone application, you will need to set the SEAFILE_SERVER_PROTOCOL and SEAFILE_SERVER_HOSTNAME in the environment file for the sdoc-server.

+If you encounter any issues during this step, you can check the logs of the sdoc-server for more information.